artkonekt/appshell/docs/acl.md

 - you can "hardcode" them by their names in `can()` calls;
 - they must be added to migrations and not to seeders since the code is referencing them.

-### Create Permission Migrations
+### Creating Permission Migrations

-Each module you create and has ACL protected resources need to add their permissions to a migration.
+Each module you create and has ACL protected resources needs to add its permissions to a migration.
 It's recommended to dedicate a separated migration for the permission creation:

 ```php